Decennial Air Cruise: Preparations

 Major Stefano Cagna, very much trusted by Balbo and an important participant in all previous mass flights, was considered the best candidate to plan the European leg of the expedition.
 During his exploratory flight, Cagna flew from Orbetello to Reykjavík via Amsterdam and Derry on a S55, the same flying boat used for the transatlantic flight.

 Balbo organized the Transoceanic Fliers Conference of 1932 in Rome, with the goal of gathering as much information as possible for the upcoming expedition.
 He also thought that the conference would have proved useful to establish a regular airplane service between Europe and the Americas in the future.

-Recruiting and training the pilots at the Scuola di navigazione aerea d'alto mare (SNADAM), established specifically for the expedition and led by General Aldo Pellegrini, took two years.
+Recruiting and training the pilots at the Scuola di navigazione aerea d'alto mare (SNADAM), established specifically for the expedition and led by Brigadier general Aldo Pellegrini, took two years.
 Seventy officers were recruited, most of which young.
 About a dozen veterans of the expedition to Brazil were also chosen, in order to mentor and inspire the younger officers.
 The practical part of the training included the expertise required to handle a flying boat on water such as sailing, as well as waves and wind movement.
 The winter of 1932/1933 was spent mountaineering in Misurina to prepare the men for the skills that might have been needed in case of water landing at extreme northern latitudes.
 The aviators learned about the various components of the seaplanes directly at the factories producing them.
 On the academic side, the officers took courses in mathematics, physics, aerodynamics, thermodynamics, English, and navigation.
 The training was hard: half of the original applicants failed and got replaced.

 The SM.55, which already proved its reliability during the Brazil and Eastern Mediterranean expedition, was chosen once again.
 Differently from all previous flights, the engine of choice this time was the Isotta Fraschini Asso 11R.